openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

     * compute,
     * and storage

-* The third section defines how the alarms are assingned to clusters.
+* The third section defines how the alarms are assigned to clusters.
   In the example below, the *controller* cluster is assigned to four alarms:

     * Two alarms ['cpu-critical-controller', 'cpu-warning-controller'] grouped as *system* alarms.